As LED lighting experts, we know that lighting design can be complex.

 - The light output of the lights you would like to use.

 The total light output of a light bulb or fitting is specified in lumens.
-You can find this specification for most LED lights - just be aware that low-quality brands (not the ones we sell!) can grossly exaggerate this figure.
+You can find this specification for most LED lights - but be aware that low-quality brands (not the ones we sell!) can grossly exaggerate this figure.

 This is where our next lighting calculator comes in.
 You can enter the lumens of your chosen light bulb or fitting, the area of the space, and then estimate the number of fittings required.
-Our lighting calculator will then display the average light intensity produced (lux).
+Our lighting calculator will display the average light intensity produced (lux).

 Light Levels (Lux) By Application